rust-lang/rust/doc/tutorial.md

 ## The core library

-The Rust [core] library acts as the language runtime and contains required memory management and task scheduling code as well as a number of modules necessary for effective usage of the primitive types.
+The Rust [core] library is the language runtime and contains required memory management and task scheduling code as well as a number of modules necessary for effective usage of the primitive types.
 Methods on [vectors] and [strings], implementations of most